jjvanzon/JJs-Reference-Architecture/code-style.md

 #### Unique Class Names

-To prevent using a `namespace` in the code line, you might give a `class` a more unique name.
+To prevent using a `namespace` in the code line, you might give a `class` a more unique name:

 <table><tr><td markdown="1" class="green">